 - Hold your clean filter up to a light source.
 If you can see light shine through the paper element, it is safe to reuse it.
 If you don’t see light, you must replace your old filter with a new one.

-Foam Air Filter on a Murray Lawn Mower
+Foam Air Filter

 - Remove the foam filter from the air filter housing.